-As stated, there may be occasions where it is identified that a multi-agency response is required, and relevant details about the incident may be disclosed to other parties to enable their emergency response.
+There may be occasions where it is identified that a multi-agency response is required, and relevant details about the incident may be disclosed to other parties to enable their emergency response such as police or the ambulance service.

-Information regarding the incident is shared with operational crews to help assist with deployment and their response.
+Information regarding the incident is shared with SYFR operational crews to help assist with deployment and their response.
 Verbal and electronic messages will continuously be relayed between operational crews and control to ensure an effective response to the incident is provided.

-In regards to the information within the Incident Recording System, this is accessed by those within the Service who have a role requirement to access the system and also the Home Office.
+In regards to the information within the Incident Recording System (IRS), this is accessed by those within SYFR who have a role requirement to access the system and also the Home Office.
 For more information about the Home Office please click here.
 The Home Office Privacy Notice can be viewed here.